-The research design consists of three major phases, directed at revealing the various—explicit, implicit, and latent (or “behind the scenes”)—facets of the interactions and dialogue shaping the relationship between the political-legislative and judicial bodies in the UN System.
-In that endeavor, the research implements several methodological approaches, whereby the first two stages rely mainly on computerized text analysis, and the third on semi-structured interviews.
+The research will be conducted in three major phases using two different methods to reveal the various explicit, implicit, and latent (or “behind the scenes”) facets of the interactions and dialogue shaping the relationship between the political-legislative and judicial bodies in the UN System.
+The first two stages will rely mainly on computerized text analysis, and the third on semi-structured interviews.

 Phases I & II: Examining Explicit and Implicit Interactions Using Computerized Text Analysis

-The first two phases of the research employ a “text-as-data” approach, engaging in large-scale computerized text analysis of international textual sources as means to disclose and probe the inter-institutional interactions and dialogue between political-legislative and judicial bodies at the international level.
+The first two phases of the research employ a “text-as-data” approach involving large-scale computerized text analysis of international textual sources to disclose and probe the interinstitutional interactions and dialogue between political-legislative and judicial bodies in the UN System.
 Words, written or documented in all sorts of texts, are an integral part of politics, law, and governance (Wilkerson & Casas 2017).
-Decision-makers and officials, be they executives, legislators, adjudicators, or other functionaries forming a part of national and international governance systems, use words and texts to express opinions, convey proposals, and justify their actions.
+Decision-makers and officials, be they executives, legislators, adjudicators, or other functionaries working in national or international governance systems, use words and texts to express opinions, convey proposals, and justify their actions.
 Laws and regulations in domestic systems, like treaties and other hard and soft law instruments in the international arena, are also largely codified in words (Wilkerson & Casas 2017).
-And so are the judgements rendered by judicial institutions.
-Hence, most of the political and legal conduct of governing institutions is textual.
-It is through words, texts, and speech acts that these institutions pronounce themselves, make decisions, and set off their laws, policies, and rulings.
-It is also mainly through these textual conduits that the different governing institutions within a given system refer to and converse with each other, thereby constructing their relationships.
-Since relations are largely constituted, informed, and maintained by words and texts through which the relevant actors acknowledge and identify with each other, then their textual interactions can and should serve as a central data source in the quest for understanding their relationships (Mitrani XXXX, see also McCourt 2019).
+So, also, are the judgments rendered by judicial institutions.
+Most of the political and legal conduct of governing institutions is therefore textual.
+It is also mainly through these textual conduits that the different governing institutions within a given system refer to and converse with each other, thereby building their relationships.
+Since relationships are largely built, informed, and maintained by words and texts through which the relevant actors acknowledge and identify with each other, their textual interactions can and should serve as a central data source in the quest for understanding their relationships (Mitrani XXXX, see also McCourt 2019).

-From the above it follows that by employing a text-as-data approach, computationally analyzing the language and content embedded in large numbers of textual materials, we can learn a great deal about how political-legislative and adjudicative bodies—explicitly and implicitly—refer to, interact with, and influence one another.
-This is all the more so in the international arena, where, due to the missing separation of powers and often tenuous formal rules that guide the interactions between political-legislative and adjudicative institutions, their inter-institutional relationship is largely being constructed in an incremental and dialogical manner through the main working apparatuses of these bodies, that is, their discussions, speeches, opinions, resolutions, and judgments, among others.
-Indeed, in the case study examined in this project as well, the relevant UN branches of power all produce a large number of texts that, to a great extent, encapsulate their actions, internal practices and dynamics, outputs, and—so we argue—the ways in which they interact with, refer to, and are influenced by each other.
+From the above it follows that by computationally analyzing the language and content embedded in large numbers of textual materials, we can learn a great deal about how political-legislative and adjudicative bodies—explicitly and implicitly—refer to, interact with, and influence one another.
+This is all the more so in the international arena, where, due to the missing separation of powers and often tenuous formal rules that guide the interactions between political-legislative and adjudicative institutions, their interinstitutional relationship is largely being built in an incremental and dialogical manner through the main working apparatuses of these bodies, that is, their discussions, speeches, opinions, resolutions, and judgments, among others.
+Indeed, in the case study examined in this project, the relevant UN branches of power all produce a large number of texts that, to a great extent, encapsulate their actions, internal practices and dynamics, outputs, and—so we argue—the ways in which they interact with, refer to, and are influenced by each other.